scaleoutsystems/fedn/docs/quickstart.rst

 **Generate an access token for the client (in Studio)**

 Each local client needs an access token in order to connect securely to the FEDn server.
 These tokens are issued from your Studio Project.

-Go to the Clients' tab and click 'Connect client'.
-Download a client configuration file and save it to the root of the ``examples/mnist-pytorch folder``.
+1. Go to the 'Clients' tab and click 'Connect client'.
+2. Download a client configuration file and save it to the root of the ``examples/mnist-pytorch`` folder.
-Rename the file to 'client.yaml'.
+3. Rename the file to 'client.yaml'.

 **Start the client (on your local machine)**